makersacademy/student-directory/14_more_exercises.md

 5. The filename we use to save and load data (menu items 3 and 4) is hardcoded.
 Make the script more flexible by asking for the filename if the user chooses these menu items.

 6. We are opening and closing the files manually.
-Read the documentation of the `File` class to find out how to use a code block (`do...end`) to access a file, so that we didn't have to close it explicitly (it will be closed automatically when the block finishes).
+Read the documentation of the `File` class to find out how to use a code block (`do...end`) to access a file, so that we don't have to close it explicitly (it will be closed automatically when the block finishes).
 Refactor the code to use a code block.

 7. We are de-facto using CSV format to store data.
 However, Ruby includes [a library to work with the CSV files](http://www.ruby-doc.org/stdlib-2.0.0/libdoc/csv/rdoc/CSV.html) that we could use instead of working directly with the files.
 Refactor the code to use this library.